Critical Marketing

 (Funded by the World Health Organization (WHO))

 Breast milk is a product of unsurpassed quality: it maximises the baby’s life chances; protects and enhances the mother’s health; is completely sustainable and is free to use.
 Despite all this, Breast Milk Substitutes (BMS) take up around 60% of the ‘market share’ in infant feeding, thus ‘outperforming’ breast milk in many parts of the world.
-This small-scale exploratory research is designed to contribute to a larger WHO study which aims to a) find out why BMS outperforms breast milk using a marketing framework, and b) suggest ways in which public health can rebalance the equation and win back market share for breast milk.
-The aim of this sub-study is to gain a producers’ perspective on BMS marketing, how BMS compete against breast milk and how the market might develop in the future.
-It combines two distinct but complementary components: C1 semi-structured interviews with marketing practitioners and people who are active in the field of BMS/breast milk advocacy who have an awareness of marketing issues; and C2, a review of data from academic and practitioner databases to describe the global BMS market and BMS marketing strategies.
-The study is due to report in summer 2019.
+This small-scale exploratory research was designed to contribute to a larger WHO study which aimed to a) find out why BMS outperforms breast milk using a marketing framework, and b) suggest ways in which public health could rebalance the equation and win back market share for breast milk.
+The aim of this sub-study was to gain a producers’ perspective on BMS marketing, how BMS competed against breast milk and how the market might develop in the future.
+It combined two distinct but complementary components: C1 semi-structured interviews with marketing practitioners and people who were active in the field of BMS/breast milk advocacy who had an awareness of marketing issues; and C2, a review of data from academic and practitioner databases to describe the global BMS market and BMS marketing strategies.

 ISM Staff: Gerard Hastings, Kate Hunt, Douglas Eadie and Kathryn Angus